Swapna-Sahu/Swapna-Sahu/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working as a Web Developer in [Moodagent](https://moodagent.com/da-dk) company ;
+- 👨🏽‍💻 I was working  as a Web Developer in [Moodagent](https://moodagent.com/da-dk) company ;
 - 🌱 I’m currently learning NextJS ,CMS prismic;
 - 👯 I’m looking to collaborate on mobile app with React native 🤝;
 - 🤔 I’m looking for help with Machine Learning 😭;